 Hortonville is a very small village located in the state of Wisconsin.
 With a population of 2,767 people and two constituent neighborhoods, Hortonville is the 211th largest community in Wisconsin.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Hortonville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Hortonville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hortonville are a mix of both white- and blue-collar jobs.
 Overall, Hortonville is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hortonville who work in office and administrative support (15.86%), sales jobs (6.75%), and food service (6.05%).

 Also of interest is that Hortonville has more people living here who work in computers and math than 95% of the places in the US.